How to Calculate Commercial Real Estate Value

 • The value for commercial rental properties is driven by a variety of factors including market supply and demand, utility of the property, how easily transferable it is, and the potential cost to replace it.

 There is an old adage that something is only worth what someone is willing to pay for it.
-In the world of commercial real estate investment, this is also true … mostly.
-A property’s value is only worth what a buyer is willing to pay for it.
-But, there are a number of industry standard methodologies used to approximate the value of a commercial property based on a number of factors.
-In other words, value is not totally subjective.
-The result of these calculations can be used as a starting point in the price negotiations between buyer and seller in a commercial real estate deal.
+In the world of commercial real estate investment, this is also true—mostly.
+A property’s value is ultimately what a buyer and seller agree upon.
+However, there are industry-standard methodologies used to estimate fair market value based on objective data.
+These valuation approaches provide a grounded starting point for price negotiations in a commercial real estate transaction.

 In this article, we describe four different methods for commercial real estate valuation.
-Once finished readers will have a good idea of the drivers of commercial real estate value and the approaches used to calculate property valuation.
+Once finished, readers will have a clear understanding of how investors and appraisers determine commercial property value and what drives pricing in the market.

 Why Does Commercial Property Value Matter?

-Very simply, the price paid for a commercial real estate property may be the single biggest driver of investment returns in a commercial real estate transaction.
-It matters most in two places: the purchase and the sale.
+The price paid for a commercial real estate property may be the single biggest driver of investment returns.
+Valuation matters most at two points in the investment lifecycle: the purchase and the sale.

 The Purchase